Get an annual AARP membership for only $9. Offer ends 12/11.

 Visit the National Association of the Deaf’s Senior Resource Website

-The National Association of the Deaf created a list of nursing homes, assisted living communities, hospice companies, and other community resources that cater to the deaf and hard-of-hearing.
+The National Association of the Deaf created a list of nursing homes, assisted living communities, hospice companies, and other community resources that cater to the deaf and those with hearing loss.

 Here are a few to give you an idea of what’s out there: